xandramax/Volume1/README.md

 * The CV input can also be used instead of (or in addition to) the knob, accepting +/- 5V
 * Connecting an operator to its own modulation output will disable that operator, silencing its output and removing it from the Sum output for that algorithm.
 * To force an operator to act as carrier even when it is acting as a modulator, press its corresponding modulator button while the operator is not selected.
 A rotating indicator light will confirm the operator is now a forced-carrier for the current algorithm.
-* The assignments for the AUX inputs and AUX knob can be found at a glance in the module's contextual menu, and from there they can also be changed.
-Be sure to check out Algomorph's included presets, each of which changes the configuration for the five AUX inputs.
+* The assignments for the AUX inputs and AUX knob can be changed in the module's contextual menu.
+Be sure to check out Algomorph's included presets, each of which contains a unique configuration for the five AUX inputs.
+* To randomize only the algorithms or only a single algorithm, and not any of the knobs, right click on the connection area to find the Algorithm Randomization menu.

 ![Example](res/AlgomorphLarge_GroupImage.png)
 ![Example](res/AlgomorphSmall_GroupImage.png)